 Vinny Curry, DE/OLB, Marshall

-Height: 6-3.
-Weight: 265.
-Projected 40 Time: 4.66.
-Arm: 32.
-Hand: 9 1/4.
-Projected Round (2012): 1-2.
-2/17/12: While other players like Coples, Ingram and Upshaw were the superstar defensive ends of the Senior Bowl, Curry put together an impressive week that really helped his draft stock.
-He had success going against highly touted offensive tackle Mike Adams.
+While other players like Coples, Ingram and Upshaw were the superstar defensive ends of the Senior Bowl, Curry put together an impressive week that really helped his draft stock.
+He had success going against highly-touted offensive tackle Mike Adams.
 The week started extremely well when Curry checked in at 6-foot-3, 265-pounds.
 For the majority of the past couple of seasons, he was viewed as a 3-4 outside linebacker.

 Curry still could play that position because of his raw speed and athleticism, but he showed the strength and size to be a 4-3 defensive end in the NFL.
 Curry was a base end in a 4-3 defense in college, so he already has a lot of experience lining up with his hand in the ground.
 Everybody knew that Curry was a quality pass rusher, but he performed well against the run also.
 It was an impressive week that really should open some doors for him to 4-3 defenses.

-In 2011, Curry had 77 tackles, 22 tackles for a loss, 11 sacks, three blocked kicks and seven forced fumbles.
+Curry had 77 tackles, 22 tackles for a loss, 11 sacks, three blocked kicks and seven forced fumbles in 2011.
 He had a three sack game against Southern Mississippi.
-Before this year started, Curry added weight from the 2010 season, roughly 10 pounds, and he still looked fast and explosive.
+Before this year started, Curry added weight from the 2010 season, roughly 10 pounds, yet he still looked fast and explosive.
 Curry had to battle consistent extra blocking this year.
 Right now, his consistency from 2010 to 2011 has his stock moving up.

 8/21/11: Vinny Curry is an explosive athlete who had a dominant junior season.
 He was one of the best pass rushers in college football last year with 12 sacks.
 Curry also had 18 tackles for a loss and 94 tackles.
 At his size and weight, he should translate well as an edge rusher in a 3-4 defense.
 Curry is very fast with fabulous closing speed.
 He plays better in space.
 However, Curry does not have the size and strength to hold up against offensive linemen when lining up with his hand in the ground as a base end.
 Some teams were able to run right at him.
 He typically uses his speed to run around offensive linemen, and that opens up his gap on run downs.
 Thus, Curry would be a much better fit for a 3-4 defense.